MGN00150905/parkingApp/README.md

 2 - Make your your server is running, in my case, XAMPP.

-3 - Place the root folder in HTDocs folder or appropriate equivalent
+3 - Place the root folder 'parkingApp' in 'HTDocs' folder or appropriate equivalent.

 4 - Navigate to the webpage using http://localhost/parkingApp/public